annaparlak/annaparlak.github.io/veering.md

         layered: True
         edge-orientable: False

 The output tells us that the carried surface that we chose is of genus 2, with two boundary components, each inside a four-gon (see [Carried surfaces](veering.md#carried)).
-The surface has three nontrivial "veering symmetries", thus by performing all possible mutations we obtain three veering triangulations (although two of them are actually isomorphic).
+The surface has three nontrivial "veering symmetries" (see [References](veering.md#ref)).
+Thus by performing all possible mutations we obtain three veering triangulations (although two of them are actually isomorphic).

 If no veering mutation is possible for a given (V, S) we would see: